MailCheck-co/mailcheck.site/src/routes/blog/how-to-bootstrap-your-saas-startup/index.md

 thumbnailImg: ./right-development-team.jpg?format=jpg&width=880
 ---

-# How to Bootstrap Your SaaS Startup
+# {title}

 {readingTime}

 ![Mailcheck Development Team](./right-development-team.jpg?format=webp;jpg;png;avif&srcset&width=880)

-[In the previous article, we discussed what email API is](/blog/what-is-email-api), reviewed the email API mechanism, analyzed a couple of examples of email API application as well as discussed the benefits of using email API.
+[In the previous article, we discussed what email API is](/blog/what-is-email-api-and-why-do-i-need-one), reviewed the email API mechanism, analyzed a couple of examples of email API application as well as discussed the benefits of using email API.

 Every project starts with an idea, and every idea eventually converts into a plan which, if executed properly, leads to